tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 directly learn the value.
 However, in order to prevent the Attester from inferring the value, additional constraints need to be added:

-- Each Issuer SHOULD serve tokens a large number of Origins.
+- Each Issuer SHOULD serve tokens to a large number of Origins.
 A one-to-one relationship between Origin and Issuer would allow an Attester to infer which Origin is accessed simply by observing the Issuer identity.